The best margin poles

 Side puller: A small hole in the side of your top kit with a bush or roller fitted inside, used instead of a bung to anchor your elastic.
 The bottom end of the elastic is threaded through the puller and anchored by a bead on the outside of your pole.
 This allows you to grab the bead and pull some elastic out of the pole, changing its tension when playing a fish.
 This is useful when a larger fish has pulled a lot of elastic out of your pole, making it difficult to net.

 Mini extension: A half-size or smaller, extra-strong piece of pole that goes into the back of a section.
-This help protects the bottom end of your pole from damage, whilst also allowing you to fish slightly further out when a full-length section would be too much.
+This helps protect the bottom end of your pole from damage whilst also allowing you to fish slightly further out when a full-length section would be too much.

-What is the difference between a margin pole, a power/carp pole and a match pole?
+What is the difference between a margin pole and a match pole?

 A margin pole is a shorter, often 9m or less, super strong pole designed for fishing for very big fish that live close to near bank features.
 A power or carp pole is almost as strong but designed to be used at longer lengths of up to 16m.
 A match pole is a lighter, more rigid and easier-to-handle pole that can also be used for big fish and carp, but with care due to their decreased strength.

-What do the numbers mean on elastic ratings?
+What do the numbers mean on pole elastic ratings?

 The bigger the number, the more powerful the elastic.
 As a rough guide, elastics from 2 to 10 are best used in match kits for smaller fish.
 More powerful elastics, up to a 20, are best used in power kits.
 Elastics over a 20 are normally only used in margin poles.
 Always check the rating on your top kits and pole first though.